bain-cs110/bain-cs110.github.io/pages/syllabus.md

 * Students **must** request the extension via the form at least 24 hours in advance of the homework deadline.
 * Students **may not** request more than 2 extensions in a quarter.

 The policy is _deliberate_ in that you, as a student, must actively consider at least 24 hours in advance of the deadline that you will need extra time to complete this assignment.
-We do not allow consecutive extensions.
 If you find yourself needing extra time on consecutive assignments, this is a good sign that you need to reach out to someone on the Course Staff for help.

 There will be no exceptions to this policy.
 Once you apply for a valid extension, it cannot be voided.